 Daily Words of God: Knowing God | Excerpt 22

-God became flesh for the first time after the Age of Law, an incarnation that lasted thirty-three and a half years.
+God became flesh for the first time after the Age of Law—an incarnation that lasted thirty-three and a half years.
 For a human being, is thirty-three and a half years a long time?
-(Not long.)
-Since the lifespan of a human being is usually much longer than thirty-something years, this is not a very long time for man.
-But for God incarnate, these thirty-three and a half years is very long.
-He became a person—an ordinary person who bore God’s work and commission.
-This meant that He had to take on work an ordinary person cannot handle, while also endure suffering that ordinary people cannot withstand.
-The amount of suffering endured by theduring the Age of Grace, from the start of His work to when He was nailed to the cross, may not be something the people of today could have witnessed in person, but can you at least appreciate a bit of it through the stories in the Bible?
+(It is not long.)
+Since the lifespan of a human being is usually much longer than thirty-something years, this is not a very long time for a man.
+But for God incarnate, these thirty-three and a half years were long indeed.
+He became a person—an ordinary person who took on God’s work and commission.
+This meant that He had to assume work an ordinary person cannot handle, while also enduring suffering that ordinary people cannot withstand.
+The amount of suffering endured by theduring the Age of Grace, from the start of His work to when He was nailed to the cross, may not be something that people of today could have witnessed in person, but can you not at least get an idea of it through the stories in the Bible?
 Irrespective of how many details there are in these recorded facts, all in all, God’s work during this period was full of hardship and suffering.
-For a corrupted human, thirty-three and a half years is not a long time; a little suffering is no big deal.
-But for the holy, unblemished God, who has to bear all of mankind’s sins, and eat, sleep, and live with sinners, this pain is too great.
-He is the Creator, the Master of all things and the Ruler of everything, yet when He came to the world He had to endure the oppression and cruelty of corrupted humans.
-In order to complete His work and rescue humanity from misery, He had to be condemned by man, and bear the sins of all mankind.
-The extent of the suffering He went through cannot possibly be fathomed or appreciated by ordinary people.
+For a corrupted human, thirty-three and a half years is not a long time; a little suffering is a small matter.
+But for the holy, unblemished God, who had to bear all of mankind’s sins, and eat, sleep, and live with sinners, this pain was unbelievably great.
+He is the Creator, the Sovereign of all things and the Ruler of everything, yet when He came into the world, He had to endure the oppression and cruelty of corrupted humans.
+In order to complete His work and rescue humanity from the sea of misery, He had to be condemned by man and bear the sins of all mankind.
+The extent of the suffering He went through cannot possibly be fathomed nor appreciated by ordinary people.
 What does this suffering represent?
 It represents God’s devotion to humankind.
 It stands for the humiliation He suffered and the price He paid for man’s salvation, to redeem their sins, and to complete this stage of His work.
-It also means man would be redeemed from the cross by God.
-This is a price paid in blood, in life, a price created beings cannot afford.
-It is because He has God’s essence and is equipped with what God has and is that He can bear this kind of suffering and this type of work.
-This is something no created being can do in His stead.
+It also means that man would be redeemed from the cross by God.
+This is a price paid in blood, in life, and a price no created being could afford.
+It is because He has God’s essence and possesses what God has and is that He could bear this kind of suffering and do this type of work.
+This is something no being created by Him could have done in His stead.
 This is the work of God during the Age of Grace and a revelation of His disposition.
 Does this reveal anything about what God has and is?
 Is it worth mankind getting to know?
 In that age, though man did not see God’s person, they received God’s sin offering and were redeemed from the cross by God.
 Mankind may not be unfamiliar with the work God did during the Age of Grace, but is anyone familiar with the disposition and will expressed by God during this period?
 Man merely knows about details of God’s work during different ages and through various channels, or knows of stories related to God that took place at the same time God was carrying out His work.
 These details and stories are at most just some information or legends about God and have nothing to do with God’s disposition and essence.
 So no matter how many stories people know about God, it does not mean that they have a deep understanding and knowledge of God’s disposition or His essence.
 As in the Age of Law, though people in the Age of Grace had experienced an immediate and intimate encounter with God in the flesh, their knowledge of God’s disposition and God’s essence was virtually non-existent.